-The AMD Vega GPU is the top Radeon graphics card technology available right now and, as the video card nerds we are, we’ve got all the latest Vega info right here.
+If you want the finest Radeon graphics card right now, then AMD’s RX Vega is where it’s at and, as the video card nerds we are, we’ve got all the latest Vega info right here.

 The Vega architecture has now been around in consumer form for close to a year now, and it’s fair to say it’s had a bumpy start to life.
 But with its sterling showing in the Raven Ridge APUs, new mobile cards on the way, and Vega set to appear as AMD’s first 7nm product, the architecture’s certainly getting around a bit.
 At launch, however, it was rather a silicon contradiction – the first cards managed to be simultaneously disappointing and completely sell out.